-- Just like most credit cards; the ABSA business card gives you 55 days interest-free on all point of sale purchases.
+- Just like most credit cards; the ABSA business card gives you 55 days interest-free on all point-of-sale purchases.

-- They have 2 accounts; the main account and the other is a user account for the cardholders.
+- They have 2 accounts; one is the main account and the other is a user account for the cardholders.
 Meaning you receive two statements, one for the main account and the individual user account.

 Business revolve credit card